 Choose under-cabinet lighting with a light output that matches your needs and purpose.
 Consider how bright you want the light to be, which is measured in lumens.
 Aesthetic under-cabinet lighting could measure as little as 40 lumens, while task lighting options might have 800 or more.

-"Under-cabinet lighting will bring your kitchen design goals to the next level," says Herrera.
+"Under-cabinet lighting will bring your kitchen design goals to the next level," Herrera says.
 It enhances the ambiance of your space just as much as (or more than) it illuminates it.

 You can choose lights with a specific color temperature—perhaps a soft, warm glow for ambiance or bright daylight bulbs for better visibility when working in the kitchen.
-Some under-cabinet lights give you the option of multiple light color temperatures.
+Some under-cabinet lights, like this Amazon pick, give you the option of multiple light color temperatures.
 "You can also consider adding dimmers to help control the brightness levels," Herrera adds.

 How long do LED under-cabinet lights last?